equinix-labs/terraform-equinix-labs/modules/metal/README.md

 # Terraform Equinix Labs Metal Module

-This module deploys bare metal machines as a cluster.
+This module provisions a cluster of bare metal machines, VLAN, gateway, and an SSH key for users to SSH into the provisioned bare metal machines.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements